ldrolez/ttymidi-sysex/README.md

 # ttymidi-sysex
-New version of ttymidi handling midi and bi-directional sysex messages
+New version of ttymidi with
+ * handling of MIDI and bi-directional SYSEX messages.
+ * Debian packaging for the Raspberry PI with configuration of the ttymidi service
+ * boot configuration for serial based MIDI ports

+## history

 	*new* by cchaussat
 	Original ttymidi source code v0.60 (from Feb.
 1st 2012)